-As of December 31, 2020, 5,294 containerships with a nominal capacity totaling 23.51 million TEU were on the water.
-A further 2.3 million TEU were on order, for delivery through 2024.
+As at December 31, 2020, 5,319 containerships with a nominal capacity totaling 23.6 million TEU were on the water.
+A further 2.5 million TEU were on order, for delivery through 2024.
+By February 28, 2021, the fleet had grown to 23.7 million TEU and the orderbook stood at 3.5 million TEU.
 'Nominal capacity' refers to the maximum number of 20-foot containers that a vessel can carry, without regard to weight restrictions.
 A more realistic measure of the cargo carrying capacity of a containership is its homogenous intake at 14 mt per TEU.

 Containerships range in size from under 500 TEU to over 23,000 TEU.
 There is considerable overlap in trading patterns for each size segment of the containership fleet and these patterns have evolved, and continue to evolve, over time.
-Since 2008, the tonnage cascade - which refers to the process of the deployment of larger vessels which displace smaller vessels which, in turn, displace even smaller vessels onto other tradelanes - has accelerated due to the top-heavy orderbook and comparatively weaker recent volume growth on the Mainlanes.
-As of December 31, 2020, 77% of capacity over 10,000 TEU, was deployed on Mainlane trades.
+Since 2008, the tonnage cascade-which refers to the process of the deployment of larger vessels which displace smaller vessels which, in turn, displace even smaller vessels onto other tradelanes-has accelerated due to the top-heavy orderbook and comparatively weaker recent volume growth on the Mainlanes.
+As at December 31, 2020, 77% of capacity over 10,000 TEU, was deployed on Mainlane trades.
 However, mid-sized and smaller tonnage remains core to global container shipping networks, especially on the non-Mainlane and large intra-regional trades such as intra-Asia.